3D Animation Production Process

 Rendering – The final production process (but not the end yet) is Rendering, which is an automatic process generating photorealistic or non-photorealistic images that are collected together.
 Don’t underestimate the power of rendering, this process could take a matter of days/ weeks, dependent on the level of detail.

 Top tip: We cannot start rendering the animation without the final approval of the animation playblast.
+Learning more about rendering and playblasts here.

 3D Animated Girl Reading a Book on her Bed and glancing at her phone on the bedside table